ibrahimgunduz34/k8s-playground/README.md

 ### Problem:
 If master works and slave nodes looks NotReady <br/>
 ### Solution:
-* Check if all machine timezones are identical
+* Check if all machine date/time configurations are identical
 	* Goto `vagrant` folder and run the following command to print all node's datetime configuration
 	```
 	$ vagrant ssh k8smaster -c date &&\